AIDD-Labs/aidd-labs-site/src/pages/team/sagar-khanal.md

 personalWebsite: ""
 ---

-Sagar Khanal is a first-year PhD researcher at the University of Michigan.
-His primary interest in the disaster field lies in the field of earthquakes focosuing on immediate earthquake impact assessment to long-term post-earthquake recovery.
-Prior to Michigan, Sagar compelted his undergraduate studies in civil engineering from Pulchowk Campus,Lalitpur and worked for more than a year in Nepal as a researcher and civil engineer.
+Sagar Khanal is a first-year PhD researcher in AIDD Labs at the University of Michigan.
+His primary interest in the disaster field lies in earthquakes focusing on immediate earthquake impact assessment to long-term post-earthquake recovery.
+Prior to Michigan, Sagar completed his undergraduate studies in civil engineering from Pulchowk Campus, Lalitpur, under the Institute of Engineering (IOE) of Tribhuvan University.
+He also worked for more than a year in Nepal as a researcher and civil engineer.
 In his freetime, Sagar loves to cook and play soccer.